josemanuelmejia/Obsidian/obsidian-history-vault-master/01 notes/cadenaSonMestizosHibridos2006.md

 >
 Del mismo modo, la apariencia física apropiada dependía del vestido y peinado, limpieza y postura, en lugar de marcadores físicos.
 La piel negra parece haber tenido un campo más complicado de significación en tanto diferenciaba a los esclavos africanos (y sus descendientes) del resto de la población. [(p.
 59)](zotero://open-pdf/library/items/VNN4TR3W?page=59&annotation=highlight-p9x71y91)

-%%The mestizaje in the colonial society is also part of the african hybridity, in that sense, in that sense, the alternatives of mestizaje didnt accomplish this transitions that could be made by the indigenous mestizos..
+%%The mestizaje in the colonial society is also part of the African hybridity, in that sense, in that sense, the alternatives of mestizaje didn't accomplish this transitions that could be made by the indigenous mestizos..
 That she is quoting in the first paragraph of this page.%%

 >[!quote|#ffd100]
 >